George Bedborough: Regina v. Bedborough

-On 31 May 1898, Bedborough was arrested, along with the sex-radical feminist Lillian Harman and charged with obscenity for attempting to "corrupt the morals of Her Majesty's Subjects".
-He was indicated on 11 counts, including selling a copy of Studies in the Psychology of Sex Vol. 2, a book on homosexuality, by Havelock Ellis, to an undercover agent, as well as selling other pamphlets considered to be indecent, including one by Oswald Dawson, the founder of the Legitimation League.
-He was also indicated for his articles published in The Adult.
-Bedborough had been under surveillance because of the suspected anarchist connections of the League; Bedborough, himself, was not an anarchist, but he was described as the London representative of the American anarchist periodical Lucifer the Lightbearer.
+On 31 May 1898, Bedborough was arrested, along with the sex-radical feminist Lillian Harman, and charged with obscenity for attempting to "corrupt the morals of Her Majesty's Subjects".
+He was indicted on 11 counts, including selling a copy of Studies in the Psychology of Sex Vol. 2, a book on homosexuality by Havelock Ellis, to an undercover agent, and selling other pamphlets considered indecent, including one by Oswald Dawson, the founder of the Legitimation League.
+He was also indicted for articles published in The Adult.
+Bedborough had been under surveillance because of the League's suspected anarchist connections; he was not an anarchist, but he was described as the London representative of the American anarchist periodical Lucifer, the Light-Bearer.

-A Free Speech Defence Committee was formed to attempt to fight the case; members included Henry Seymour, Frank Harris, Edward Carpenter, George Bernard Shaw, G. W. Foote, Mona Caird and Grant Allen.
-Just before being prosecuted, Bedborough collaborated with the police and pled guilty on three counts.
-This led the committee to denounce him and publish the details of the case.
-On 31 October 1898, Bedborough was fined £100, for selling Ellis' book.
-He agreed to no longer be associated with the League or The Adult, writing in the December issue "I adhere to my resolution not to excuse myself.
-I am a coward […] I thank Henry Seymour, Mr. Foote, and others with all my heart and soul for their work, which I have requited illy indeed".
+A Free Speech Defence Committee was formed to contest the case.
+Members included Henry Seymour, Frank Harris, Edward Carpenter, George Bernard Shaw, G. W. Foote, Mona Caird, and Grant Allen.
+Shortly before the prosecution, Bedborough cooperated with the police and pleaded guilty on three counts.
+The committee then denounced him and published details of the case.
+On 31 October 1898, Bedborough was fined £100 for selling Ellis's book.
+He agreed to end his association with the League and The Adult, writing in the December issue: "I adhere to my resolution not to excuse myself.
+I am a coward [...]
+I thank Henry Seymour, Mr. Foote, and others with all my heart and soul for their work, which I have requited illy indeed".